NitorCreations/liipi-ansible/README.md

 Ansible playbook to create an AWS VPC environment.

-Creates a new VPC and security groups inside it.
-That's all for now.
+Creates a new VPC and security groups inside it and some development environment instances.
+That's it for now.

 Usage: